 Less common causes of sciatica are:

-- a spinal injury or infection
+- a spinal or back injury or infection

 - a growth within your spine, such as a tumour

 - cauda equina syndrome, a rare but serious condition caused by compressed and damaged nerves in your spinal cord.